 USA Road Trip: San Francisco

 It wasn’t long until we hit San Francisco on our road trip, cruising over the Golden Gate Bridge to catch the sunset at Ocean Beach.
 San Fransico is a rad place and also family friendly US city too!
 That weekend we met up with our friends at Hardly Strictly Bluegrass Festival in Golden Gate Park.
 We boogied in the silent disco, ‘slapped the bag’ while listening to live music and played Frisbee in the park.

 A trip to San Francisco isn’t complete without going to Fisherman’s Wharf and eating a clam chowder bread bowl.
 It’s such a great outing, not only for couples but also if you’re visiting San Francisco with kids.
-If you’re planning to visit Alcatraz, book in advance!
-We missed out, but made up for it thanks to tour guide Dyl, who quoted Alcatraz facts straight from Google, who needs to spend $150 on a tour anyway?
+We missed out on visiting Alcatraz but made up for it thanks to tour guide Dyl.
+He quoted Alcatraz facts straight from Google, who needs to spend $150 on a tour anyway?
 If Alcatraz is part of your San Francisco itinerary, make sure you book ahead!